getcarina/getcarina.com/_tutorials/004-rolling-deploy.md

 6142ea68aea04c93eafbeeaaea9214049c654355f6b01ccc00c410d8c7650f95
 ```

-Assuming you still have the load balancer ID in `$LBID`, we can go ahead and swap each image out:
+Assuming you still have the load balancer ID in `$LB_ID`, we can go ahead and swap each image out:

 ```bash
 docker pull rackerlabs/whoa